thorpej/CoPicoVision/README.md

 design so it should be just fine.

 The font of the board has power and reset buttons and the 2 controller ports.
-The read of the board has power, audio, and VGA jacks, along with the USB connector for the Raspberry Pi Pico in case there's a need to update the pico9918 firmware.
+The rear of the board has power, audio, and VGA jacks, along with the USB connector for the Raspberry Pi Pico in case there's a need to update the pico9918 firmware.
 There's a diode in between the Pico and the rest of the board, so it's safe to update the firmware in situ.